dmbarbour/glas/docs/GlasProg.md

 ### Parameters and Results

 Programs operate on registers and handlers.
-To model parameters and results, thus, is left to conventions such as writing a result of a calculation to 'result.\*' registers or 'result.!' for the main result.
+To model parameters and results, thus, is left to conventions such as writing a result of a calculation to 'result.\*' registers and 'result.!' for the main return value.
 The client will translate this into context.
 Similarly, arguments could bind 'arg.\*' registers, and we could have some conventions for providing a static list of keywords or similar.

 In many cases, we might wish some means to express and enforce that a subset of registers is read-only within scope of a call.
 This should be feasible with annotations.